AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearning.md

 * Measurement Of Fun

-  * Session Length
+  * Session Length -> The more the player is engaged, the longer the player stays.

-  * Map Coverage
+  * Map Coverage -> The more the player is engaged, the more the player explores.

 * Intepreting Local And Global Optima In Game Design

-  * Local Optima -> Good Solution For Anything Related To Current Game Session
+  * Local Optima -> Good Solution For Anything Related To Current Game Session.

-  * Global -> Good Solution For Global Game Session
+  * Global Optima -> Good Solution For All Game Sessions.